SpellarBot/open-data-catalog/datasets/22u3-xenr.md

 metric m:inspection_number p:integer l:"INSPECTION NUMBER" t:dataTypeName=number

 metric m:property_group p:integer l:"PROPERTY GROUP" d:"Properties (lots) in the City of Chicago can typically have multiple point addresses, range addresses and buildings.
 Examples are corner lots, large lots, lots with front and rear buildings, etc..
 As a result, inspections (and their associated violations), permits and complaints related to a single property could have different addresses.
 This problem can be reconciled by using Property Group.
 All point and range addresses for a property are assigned the same Property Group key." t:dataTypeName=number

-metric m:ssa p:integer l:SSA d:"Special Service Areas are local tax districts that fund expanded services and programs, to foster commercial and economic development, through a localized property tax.
-In other cities these areas are sometimes called Business Improvement Districts (BIDs).
-This portal contains a map of all Chicago SSAs" t:dataTypeName=number

 entity e:22u3-xenr l:"Building Violations" t:attribution="City of Chicago" t:url=https://data.cityofchicago.org/api/views/22u3-xenr